DJMF2015/EdinUni-Courses_Exercise/ReadMe.md

 Using the Bootstrap 3 .label class, display the grade next to each mark on all of the assessments in the colour specified per grade.

-#### 6. Add in the Overall Grade NO
+#### 6. Add in the Overall Grade YES
 Add in the overall grade to be shown next to the overall final course mark that you added in #4.

 #### 7. Make the topics & reading list hidden by default, and display on click.
 NO
-Make the div that wraps the topics & reading lists that you added in #2 and #3 appear hidden by default.
+Make the div that wraps the topics & reading lists that you added in #2 and #3 appear 'hidden' by default.
 Add a button that appears after each course title to "Show more details".
 This should toggle the display of this div for each course on click.